-Can bit a bit touchy with too many signals at once.
+Can get a bit touchy with too many signals at once.

-Rechargeable battery lasts a long 15-20 hours, and can be charged via USB or AC.
+Rechargeable battery lasts a long 15 to 20 hours, and can be charged via USB or AC.
 Sleek design that is compact and portable.
 Features a sensitivity adjuster.

 Instructions are fairly poor, so you will largely be figuring it out on your own.